 Occlusive agents are meant to hold in moisture and prevent dryness.
 They usually feel greasy on the skin and can cause clogged pores and acne.
 Some natural ingredients are also occlusive (beeswax, mango butter, cocoa butter…) and work the same way as petroleum jelly, creating a water loss barrier on the skin only sans the carcinogenic contaminants.
 Due to the comedogenic nature of occlusives, it’s a good idea for those with oily or acne prone skin to use minimally.

-1. True Organic of Sweden All You Need is Me:: Love the name, love the product.
-This one is new to me this season and can’t imagine going through another winter without it.
-It looks and feels just like Aquaphor coming out of the tube, but once you rub it into skin…seems to evaporate with no oil slick left behind.
-I use it religiously on my fingertips, cuticles, dry spots on face, and anywhere else that is just a little bit ( or a lot bit) too dry.
+1. True Organic of Sweden All You Need is Me: Love the name, love the product.
+This is my top pick for natural replacements for Aquaphor.
+It looks and feels just like Aquaphor coming out of the tube, but once you rub it into skin…seems to absorb right in with no oil slick left behind.
+I use it religiously on my fingertips, cuticles, dry spots on face, and anywhere else that needs that feeling of moisture and protection.

-2. Waxelene:: Called “The Petroleum Jelly Alternative” this is the one to get if you are into using petroleum jelly straight up.
-It’s a simple four ingredient mix that comes in a either a tube or jar.
-No icky stuff, just real deal moisture for ultra parched skin.
+2. Waxelene: Called “The Petroleum Jelly Alternative”, this is the one to get if you are into using petroleum jelly straight up.
+It’s a simple four ingredient mix that comes in either a tube or jar.
+No icky stuff, just real deal moisture for ultra-parched skin.